Gordon Walters: Early influence and experiences

 Walters applied to join the army during World War II but was turned down due to medical problems.
 He took up a job in the Ministry of Supply doing illustrations.
-Walters traveled to Australia in 1946 and then visited photographer and painter Theo Schoon in South Canterbury, who was photographing Māori rock art at Opihi River.
+Walters traveled to Australia in 1946 and then visited photographer and painter Theo Schoon in South Canterbury, who was photographing Māori rock art at Ōpihi River.
 This visit was central to Walters work as he began using Māori cultural themes in his painting.
 In 1950 Walters moved to Europe where he became influenced by Piet Mondrian, Victor Vasarely and Auguste Herbin.
 On his return to New Zealand in 1953, Walters began to fuse abstract modernism with traditional Māori art.

 The koru series

-Walters' designs progressed and New Zealand shapes and ideas were important themes.
-The geometric spiral form of the koru began appearing consistently in his work from the late 1950s.
+In the early fifties Walters' designs progressed and New Zealand shapes and ideas, in particular the Māori koru form, became important themes.
 His design straightened the stem of the koru in a way not seen in customary Māori contexts.
-Walters stated “My work is an investigation of positive/ negative relationships within a deliberately limited range of forms; the forms I use have no descriptive value in themselves and are used solely to demonstrate relations.
-I believe that dynamic relations are most clearly expressed by the repetition of a few simple elements.”
-From the mid-1980s, Walters was accused of exploitative appropriation of Māori art by several critics, both Māori and Pākehā (European New Zealander).
+Walters stated "My work is an investigation of positive/ negative relationships within a deliberately limited range of forms; the forms I use have no descriptive value in themselves and are used solely to demonstrate relations.
+I believe that dynamic relations are most clearly expressed by the repetition of a few simple elements."